 In a recent study, Nielsen discovered that 56% of people would rather message than call customer service and that 53% of consumers like to shop with businesses they can message. (source)

-This is why it is essential that businesses need to evolve their communication outlets to include messaging apps.
+This is why it is essential that businesses evolve their communication outlets to include messaging apps.

 FACEBOOK MESSENGER AS A COMMUNICATION CHANNEL